Trade-off Between Optimal Efficiency and Envelope Correlation Coefficient for Antenna Clusters: Optimization Problem and Constraints

 Although the first choice of the power ratios in problem~\eqref{eq:OptTaskConstrained} might be $\alpha_{mm} = 1 / M$ and $\beta_{mn},\gamma_{mn} \rightarrow 0$, it is beneficial to perform a sweep over these values.
 The sweep not only provides an understanding of how radiated power is distributed among the channels, but it might also offer important relaxations that would be compensated by gains in overall performance.

-Throughout this paper, the solution of problem~\eqref{eq:OptTaskConstrained} is approached using a dual formulation~\cite{book:BoydConvOpt} and QCQP solvers contained within the fundamental bounds package~\cite{liska2021fundamental}.
+Throughout this paper, the solution of problem~\eqref{eq:OptTaskConstrained} is approached using a dual formulation~\cite{book:BoydConvOpt} and quadratically constrained quadratic program solvers contained within the fundamental bounds package~\cite{misc:Liska2021FundamentalBounds}.
 When a duality gap~\cite{book:BoydConvOpt} is present, the interior-point method~\cite{book:NocedalNumerOptim} applied directly to the primal problem is utilized instead.
 In these cases, the localization of a global optimum is not assured.
 A comparison with the Monte Carlo method suggests that these extremal points might be globally optimal.

+The problem~\eqref{eq:OptTaskConstrained} is general and can be used for arbitrary complex scenarios, resolved by the arbitrary full-wave electromagnetic solver since the matrix describing radiation properties can always be obtained from far-field integration~\cite{art:Stein1962OnCrossCoupling}.
+Definition~\eqref{eq:OptTaskConstrained} further allows the integration of knowledge about the feeding circuitry with the method introduced in~\cite{art:Capek2023TransRadEfficiency,art:Broyde2022RadTransEfficiencies} by replacing the incident power~\cite{book:PozarMicroEng} with available power~\cite{art:Desoer1973MaxPowerTransfer}.
+Appendix~\ref{sec:PowerWavesForm} shows the modification of problem~\eqref{eq:OptTaskConstrained} when the optimization variables and matrices are represented by power waves.